luk3yx/miniirc_discord/README.md

 ### `AWAY`

-Similar to `bitlbee-discord`, `AWAY` will set the bot's "Playing" text.
+`AWAY` will set the bot's "Playing" text.
 If you want to change the prefix to something else, you can set the IRCv3 client tag `+discordapp.com/type` to (`Playing`, `Streaming`, `Listening to` or `Watching`).
 The `+discordapp.com/status` tag can be set to `'online'`,